Battle of Mogadishu (1993): Mogadishu Mile and conclusion

-Though Mohamed Farah Aidid had hours earlier given the order to Colonel Sharif Hassan Giumale to prevent the escape of any American soldiers, he had begun to become increasingly concerned with the mounting Somali death toll and the prospect of a severe and endless cycle of retaliation if the remaining U.S. troops holding out were killed by his militia.
-With Durant now in his possession as hostage, Aidid later claimed in interview with journalists to have ordered a corridor to be opened up for the Americans as dawn broke.
-Despite Aidid's command, U.N. forces faced fierce shooting until they withdrew from the SNA's zone of control.
+Though Mohamed Farah Aidid had hours earlier given the order to Colonel Sharif Hassan Giumale to prevent the escape of any American soldiers, he had begun to become increasingly concerned with the mounting Somali death toll and the prospect of inviting a large scale retaliation if the remaining U.S. troops holding out were killed.
+Aidid believed he had already inflicted heavy casualties on the Americans and with Durant now in his possession as hostage, he claimed in an interview with journalists to have ordered a corridor to be opened up as dawn broke.
+Despite Aidid's command, U.N. forces faced fierce shooting until they withdrew.
+Historian Stephen Biddle noted, "it was the UN, not the SNA, that disengaged to end the fighting.
+The relief column that ultimately extracted TF Ranger had to fight its way into and out of the Bakara Market; SNA fighters were resisting fiercely until UN forces crossed out of Aideed's zone of control and withdrew to their bases."

 While leaving the crash site, a group of Rangers and Delta operators led by SSG John R. Dycus realized that there was no room left in the vehicles for them and instead used the vehicles as cover.
 Forced to depart the city on foot, they proceeded to a rendezvous point at the intersection of Hawlwadig Road and National Street.
 This has been commonly referred to as the "Mogadishu Mile".
-In the last few panicked minutes of the battle, with the convoy operating in a long column with staggered stops and starts, some vehicles ended up making a dash to the stadium, accidentally leaving behind soldiers and forcing them to trek on foot.
+In the last few panicked minutes of the battle, with the convoy operating in a long column with staggered stops and starts, some vehicles ended up making a dash to Mogadishu Stadium, accidentally leaving behind soldiers and forcing them to trek on foot.
 As the convoy drove back to base AH-1 Cobras and Little Birds provided covering fire overhead while Pakistani tanks fired at any buildings in the city where they had received hostile fire.

 Ten minutes later, the convoy reached the safety of the Pakistani base and a field medical hospital set up.
 The battle was over by 06:30 on Monday, 4 October.
 U.S. forces were finally evacuated to the U.N. base by the armored convoy.
 By 7 am, all survivors had reached safety at an aid station inside the stadium on 21 October Road.